3D, the way it should be®

 Extended Risk-Free Fully Supported Trial

-100% of your money back as a discount when you purchase a permanent license within the 90 day Starter Pack period!
+You also get 100% of your Starter Pack investment back as a discount if you purchase a lifetime license within the 90-day period

 Prices shown in AUD.
 Australian buyers add 10% GST